semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 ![skeleton-color](static/color-yes-no.png)

-**Do not sekeleton icons separately from the text or links they belong to**.
+**Do not skeleton icons separately from the text or links they belong to**.
 The exception is for the icons which represents main infromation.

 ![skeleton-link](static/link-yes-no.png)